8 Lab: Missing data

 max 9.700000 9.700000

-In order to try to avoid that, we can fill them with the mean:
+In order to try to avoid that, we can fill the missing with the mean.
+Let’s compare the statistical values:

 df['imdb_rating_with_mean'] = df['imdb_rating'].fillna(df['imdb_rating'].mean())